Second round of antibiotics and no relief in sight.

 Get the picture?:)

 How about you?
-Do you have any other home remedies for sinus infections that worked for you?
-Don’t keep ‘em to your self!
+Do you have any tried and tested home remedies for sinus infections?
+Don’t keep ‘em to your self:)

 To your health and happiness,